 I’ve canceled about ten of them, with more still to do.
 Some have been easy to cancel, be it a call center or via the Internet.
 Others were a bit more challenging but glad I did so as my part to help the environment.Whenever they include a prepaid envelope, I take their offer, write ‘not interested; please remove me from your mailing list’.
 Click To Tweet

 Another technique that gives me gleeful pleasure is dealing with the unsolicited offers I receive, especially for credit cards.
 Whenever they include a prepaid envelope, I take their offer, write “not interested; please remove me from your mailing list” on it, and return it in their envelope, at their cost.
 Generally, that quickly stops the unwanted mailings.
 (Plus, it provides additional revenue for the post office—which they desperately need.
-As I recall, they’re projecting a $2.1 billion dollar loss for that year.)
+As I recall, they’re projecting a 2.1 billion dollars loss for that year.)

 Next was the catalogs.
 There was a Website to make it an easy and painless task.